shaikjanipasha/job-scheduler-service/README.md

 ## Installation
+**Approach-1**: To get your job-scheduler-service up and running with docker and if you already have docker installed in your machine and cloned the repository then just execute the below command from the root directory of the project:
+     bash ./run.sh
+     (or)
+    ./run.sh

+####
-**Approach-1**: To get your job-scheduler-service up and running with Rancher Desktop, follow the steps below:
+**Approach-2**: To get your job-scheduler-service up and running with Rancher Desktop, follow the steps below:
 1. **Install Rancher Desktop**: Download and install Rancher Desktop(containerd) from the [official website](https://rancherdesktop.io/).
-2. Reboot Your Machine: After installing Rancher Desktop, reboot your machine to ensure all changes take effect.
+2. **Reboot Your Machine**: After installing Rancher Desktop, reboot your machine to ensure all changes take effect.
 - Note: if you are encountering issues with respective to WLS2 the rancher installation, please follow the below steps:
 Open the Windows PowerShell as an administrator and run the following command:
   1) Check if WSL is Installed